The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Do you need pesos in Sayulita?

-Yes, you do need pesos in Sayulita because the majority of the restaurants, bars, and cafes only accept cash and if you pay in USD the exchange rate will not be in your favor.
+Yes, you do need pesos in Sayulita because most restaurants, bars, and cafes only accept cash, and if you pay in USD, the exchange rate will not be in your favor.

 However, I was shocked to learn that there is only one local “cajero automatico” (cash machine), and all the others are for USD only.

-The Mexican one is Intercam Bank and it’s located in front of the bus station at the entrance of the town.
+The Mexican one is Intercam Bank, which is located opposite the bus station at the entrance of the town.
 The best way to get Mexican pesos is to withdraw from there.

-If you have USD you can go to the bank and have them exchanged.
-If you do that at the airport you may get a less favorable exchange rate.
+If you have USD, you can exchange them at the bank.
+If you do that at the airport, you may get a less favorable exchange rate.

 Can you swim on the beaches of Sayulita?